tiamed/universal-audio-device-selector/README.md

-# Youtube Audio Device Selector
+# Universal Audio Device Selector

 allows you to pick a audio device to use using the drop down menu